Maratha quota agitation turns violent in Jalna district of Maharashtra, CM appeals for peace | Politics

 - India

-A protest for Maratha reservation in the Jalna district of central Maharashtra turned violent on Friday leading to several persons including at least 12 police personnel getting injured, officials said.
+A protest for Maratha reservation in the Jalna district of central Maharashtra turned violent on Friday leading to several people including 38 police personnel getting injured, officials said.

 Police used baton-charge and fired teargas shells to disperse a violent mob at Antarwali Sarathi village on Dhule-Solapur road in Ambad tehsil.
 Villagers also claimed that police fired some rounds in the air, but officials did not confirm it.